 Most other music festivals cope with rain by putting down mulch, large wooden boards, or other substances to give people a way to get around without trudging through mud.
 I wish the Beale Street Festival had been more proactive in dealing with the mud, but I still had a good time enjoying the music.

-Tickets for the 3-day fest run a measly $69 (plus Ticketmaster fees).
+Tickets for the 3-day fest are quite a bit cheaper than many similar festivals, even including Ticketmaster fees.
 I’ve been to a number of music festivals around the country, and, for my money, the Beale Street Festival is one of the best values anywhere.
 (Assuming the weather cooperates…)

 Just make sure to bring an old pair of shoes in case it rains!